How the fall of the Berlin Wall forged an anarchic techno scene

 “The city that we left on November 8, 1989 was not the same city we returned to.
 Berlin was suddenly freed up of war – this feeling of peace was essential.
 With peace, instead of throwing hand grenades, you can dance to records.

 “When the wall came down, all these derelict buildings on the border suddenly became locations for illegal parties.
 Before this, there was only Ufo club in Berlin.
 It was also the first time East Berliners could take drugs –- ecstasy emerged, and this feeling of unity was available for the first time.

 "It didn’t matter where you were from, the colour of your skin, anything.
 The reunification of Germany happened on the dancefloor.”

-Will McCartney is the editor of DISS Magazine and a freelance writer, follow him on Twitter
+Will McCartney is founder and editor of The Noise Narrative and a freelance writer, follow him on Twitter